mattmassicotte/nsui/README.md

 NSUIViewController
 NSUIWorkspace
 ```

-If you are looking for event key mappings, particularly `UIKeyboardHIDUsage` and `UIKeyModifierFlags`, check out [KeyCodes](https://github.com/ChimeHQ/KeyCodes).

 ## Conventions
 NSUI is not a multi-platform framework to replace both UIKit and AppKit.
 As stated above, `NSUI` takes the stance that